-Madam Chair, the Association believes that HR 6311 as introduced is an excellent start in providing a mechanism for risk assessment of nonnative wildlife species proposed for importation, and in turn reducing opportunities for such species to become problematic or invasive.
-We applaud you for your efforts to raise this important legislation.
-However, given the attention to this issue, and the management burden of nonnative wildlife invasions in the States, the bill as currently drafted could be strengthened to be more comprehensive in its treatment of preventing nonnative wildlife invasions.
+Madam Chair, the Association believes that HR 669 as introduced is an excellent start in providing a mechanism for risk assessment and analysis of nonnative wildlife species proposed for importation, and in turn reducing opportunities for such species to become problematic or invasive.
+Given the attention to this issue, and the management burden of nonnative wildlife invasions in the States, the bill as currently drafted could be strengthened to be more efficient and flexible in its treatment of preventing nonnative wildlife invasions.
 Again, the Association would very much like to work with your staff, the Subcommittee, and the Executive Branch as this bill is refined and moves toward implementation by federal wildlife authorities in the Department of the Interior.